 If a student is offered health coverage through their college or university, can they still apply for coverage through Vermont Heath Connect?

-A student can choose to get coverage through Vermont Health Connect.
-However, they cannot get financial assistance if:
+Students who are Vermont state residents can choose to get coverage through Vermont Health Connect.
+However, they cannot get independent financial assistance if:

 - They are claimed as a dependent on another person’s tax return (usually the parents.)